Wet Wet Wet: Commercial success: 1988–1996

-In 1994, Wet Wet Wet had their biggest hit, a cover version of The Troggs' single "Love Is All Around", which was used on the soundtrack to the film Four Weddings and a Funeral.
+In 1994, Wet Wet Wet had their biggest hit, a cover version of the Troggs' single "Love Is All Around", which was used on the soundtrack to the film Four Weddings and a Funeral.
 It was a huge international success and spent 15 weeks atop the British charts.
 The week before it could have equalled the record for the longest-standing number-one single, held by Bryan Adams' "(Everything I Do) I Do It for You", Pellow insisted on its deletion because he wanted to focus on getting their next album, Picture This, finished.
 However, even after its deletion, there were still enough copies in the shops to get the song to number 2 in its 16th week, finally knocked off the top spot by Whigfield's debut single "Saturday Night".
 In any event, it remained in the Top 40 for the remainder of the year.
 In the official UK best-selling singles list issued in 2002 (the 50th anniversary of the chart), it was placed 12th.
 "Love Is All Around" also featured on the 1995 album Picture This, their sixth, which also spawned the hit single "Julia Says" and "Don't Want to Forgive Me Now".
 The album, although well received by critics, would ultimately live in the shadow of "Love Is All Around".
 In 1995, they became the shirt sponsors of their hometown football club, Clydebank F.C.

 Subsequent releases and break-up activities: 1997–2003

 During the rest of the 1990s the band maintained a strong UK following, although success in the singles charts became more sporadic.
 Their seventh studio album, 1997's Ten, celebrated the group's decade at the top.
 After the tour in support of 10, things turned sour over a dispute about royalty-sharing.
 Revenue from the group's songwriting had been a four-way equal split.
 Cunningham turned up for a routine band meeting, only to discover that the other three members wanted to revise the policy, paying him a lesser amount.
-Cunningham instantly quit the group saying that the band had run its course and that the band was no longer a healthy place to be.

-In 1999 Pellow also quit the band, to focus on getting himself healthy again after succumbing to a debilitating alcohol and drug addiction.
+Cunningham instantly resigned from the group saying that the band had run its course and that the band was no longer a healthy place to be.
+In 1999 Pellow also left the band, to focus on getting himself healthy again after succumbing to a debilitating alcohol and drug addiction.
 Pellow succeeded in kicking his habits, and returned to the public eye in 2001 with his debut solo album, Smile.